Escape From an Emotionally and Verbally Abusive Father

 In the beginning Dianna could not talk about her father or her escape because she would not be able to handle her grief and anger, and her memory would go in and out.
 Even today, her memories of her experiences with her father “come unexpectedly and leave the same way,” as she puts it.
 This is confusing and upsetting to her, because she sometimes cannot remember good times, like being with her friends, either.
 “I look back and I don’t have a past,” she laments.
 “I know it happened, but I don’t always remember.”

-Dianna’s father is very successful in his career and is well liked in his community.
+Dianna’s father is successful in his career and is well liked in his community.
 It has been difficult for Dianna and others to understand how someone could be so friendly to others but not to his own family.
-Patricia Evans mentioned to me (personal communication, March 23, 2012) that she feels her 2002 book Controlling People: How to Recognize, Understand and Deal with People who Try to Control has been one of her most important books and explained that abusers project themselves onto their family and partner but not onto others and that is why they seem so pleasant to others.
+Patricia Evans explained to me (personal communication, March 23, 2012) that abusers project themselves onto their family and partner but not onto others, which is why they seem so pleasant to others.

 The fact that Dianna’s father seems so normal—even charismatic, fun, funny, and sweet—to others has made it difficult for Dianna to receive any empathy or understanding as well.
 In fact, many relatives and friends still try to convince her that she should have more contact with her father and visit him.
 Over time, she has had to distance herself from certain relatives, and her circle of friends and family has shrunk more and more, making her feel more lonely and isolated than she already felt.

 Restraining order: No more relatives, friends, or school